MicrosoftLearning/dp-420-cosmos-db-dev/instructions/03-connect-app-python.md

     - Azure Portal
 ---

+# Connect an app to Azure Cosmos DB in Python

 In this exercise, you set up an Azure Cosmos DB SDK project, connect to the local emulator, validate the connection, add a logging handler to observe SDK traffic, and then point the same app at a cloud account by changing nothing but the connection.

 ## Before you start